Chairman’s Report 2017

 The DSM University is a joint activity run between the DSM TCP and Leonardo Energy where Leonardo Energy is also responsible for the administration and technological support for the webinars and also markets these together with the European Council for an Energy Efficient Economy (eceee) who gives the DSM TCP access to their database of recipients of information.

 According to plan, we have organised monthly webinars with speakers both within the DSM TCP and from companies and organisations with interest in energy efficiency.
-In total 28 webinars have been held by the end of 2016.
-Over the past three years, DSMU has evolved into a community of practice through which DSM practitioners meet on a monthly basis.
-So far, DSMU has engaged over 3,300 professionals worldwide.
+In total 37 webinars have been held by the end of 2017.
+Over the past four years, DSMU has evolved into a community of practice through which DSM practitioners meet on a monthly basis.
+So far, DSMU has engaged over 4,500 persons in 124 countries worldwide.